Ordinances, Violations, & Complaints

 ✓ Ordinance violations are civil infractions with fines up-to $1000.

-✓ Property insurers often describe what damages are not covered if an incident occurs, such as, part of an illegal activity or negligent action.
-This means your property insurance company may not pay on such a claim.
+✓ Property insurers often describe what damages are not covered if an incident occurs.
+These include scenarios that are part of an illegal activity or negligent action.
+This means your property insurance company possibly will not pay on such a claim.